-Depending on its severity, acne can cause emotional distress and scar the skin.
-The earlier you start treatment, the lower your risk of such problems.
+Depending on its harshness, acne can cause emotional despair and scar the skin.
+The before you start treatment, the inferior your risk of such problems.

-Acne is a chronic, inflammatory skin condition that causes spots and pimples, especially on the face, shoulders, back, neck, chest, and upper arms.
+Acne is a chronic, inflammatory skin condition that provokes spots and pimples, particularly on the face, shoulders, back, chest, neck, and upper arms.

 Whiteheads, blackheads, pimples, cysts, and nodules are all types of acne.

-It is the most common skin condition in the India, affecting up to 40 million Indians yearly.
+It is the most common skin condition in India, affecting up to 40 million Indians yearly.

-It commonly occurs during puberty, when the sebaceous glands activate, but it can occur at any age.
-It is not dangerous, but it can leave skin scars.
+It commonly happens during puberty, when the sebaceous glands start, though it can happen at any age.
+Acne is not dangerous, but it can leave skin scars.

-The glands produce oil and are stimulated by male hormones produced by the adrenal glands in both males and females.
+The sebaceous glands produce oil.
+Acne is produced by men hormones produced by the adrenal glands in both gentlemen and ladies.

-At least 90 percent of people in the India experience acne between the ages of 12 and 24 years.
+At least 90 per cent of people in India experience acne between 12 and 24 years.

 If you have acne, you might notice a mix of pimple types.

-Whiteheads and blackheads, both also referred to as comedones, are the most common acne lesions.
+Whiteheads and blackheads, referred to as comedones, are the most common acne lesions.

-Blackheads, or open comedones, open at the surface of your skin.
-Oxygen in the air (not dirt) gives the top of these pimples their darker appearance.
+Blackheads, or open comedones, open at the texture of your skin.
+Oxygen in the air (not dirt) shows the top of these spots their darker appearance.

 Whiteheads, or closed comedones, form as raised bumps under the surface of your skin.
-They remain flesh-colored.
+They remain flesh-coloured.

 Inflammatory lesions, which are more likely to cause scarring of your skin, include:

 Papules.
-These small, red, raised bumps are caused by inflamed or infected hair follicles.
+These small, red, raised, inflamed or infected hair follicles cause bumps.

 Pustules.
 These small red pimples have pus at their tips.

 Nodules.
-These solid, often painful lumps develop beneath the surface of your skin.
+These solid, often unhappy lumps develop under the shell of your skin.

 Cysts.
 These large lumps beneath your skin contain pus and are usually painful.

-Human skin has pores that connect to oil glands under the skin.
-Follicles connect the glands to the pores.
-Follicles are small sacs that produce and secrete liquid.
+Both male and female skin has pores that associate with oil glands underneath the skin.
+Follicles commune the glands to the pores.
+Follicles are tiny sacs that construct and perspire liquid.

 The glands produce an oily liquidTrusted Source called sebum.
-Sebum carries dead skin cells through the follicles to the surface of the skin.
-A small hair grows through the follicle out of the skin.
+Sebum maintains dead skin cells via the follicles to the skin's surface.
+A small hair grows via the follicle out of the skin.

 Pimples grow when these follicles get blocked, and oil builds up under the skin.

-Skin cells, sebum, and hair can clump together into a plug.
-This plug gets infected with bacteria, and swelling results.
-A pimple starts to develop when the plug begins to break down.
+Skin cells, sebum, and hair can clump into a cork.
+This cork gets contaminated with bacteria, and swelling results.
+Acne starts to develop when the plug begins to break down.

-Propionibacterium acnes (P. acnes) is the name of the bacteria that live on the skin and contributes to the infection of pimples.
+Propionibacterium acnes (P. acnes) is the name which is responsible for the bacteria that live on the skin and donate to the infection of pimples.

-Research suggestsTrusted Source that the severity and frequency of acne depend on the strain of bacteria.
-Not all acne bacteria trigger pimples.
-One strain helps to keep the skin pimple-free.
+Research suggestsTrusted Source that the harshness and commonness of acne rely on the strain of bacteria.
+Not all acne bacteria are responsible for acne.
+One strain enables to maintain the skin acne-free.

-A range of factors triggers acne, but the main cause is thought to be a rise in androgen levels.
+A range of factors triggers acne, but the main cause is increased androgen levels.

 Androgen is a type of hormone, the levels of which rise when adolescence begins.
 In women, it gets converted into estrogen.

-Rising androgen levels cause the oil glands under the skin to grow.
-The enlarged gland produces more sebum.
-Excessive sebum can break down cellular walls in the pores, causing bacteria to grow.
+growth of androgen levels causes the oil glands that are beneath the skin to produce.
+The enlarged gland creates more sebum.
+Excessive sebum can crack down cellular walls in the pores, causing bacteria to grow.

 Some studies suggestTrusted Source that genetic factors may increase the risk.

-While a treatment plan can vary from one patient to the next, even for 2 patients who have the same type of acne, treatment often follows these guidelines.
+While a therapy plan can differ from one patient to the next, treatment often follows these guidelines for two patients with the same kind of acne.

-Whiteheads, blackheads, or both: If you have these breakouts, you’ll likely apply acne medication to your skin.
-Your treatment plan may include one of the following:
+Whiteheads, blackheads, or both: If you keep these breakouts, you'll probably use acne medication for your skin.
+Your therapy plan may include one of the following:

-Pimples: Mild or moderate pimples can be treated with medication you apply to your skin.
-Treatment will often consist of applying one of the following:
+Pimples: Mild or moderate pimples cure with the medicine you apply to your skin.
+The cure will often consist of utilizing one of the following:

-You’ll find more information about stubborn acne that women can develop at: Stubborn acne?
+You'll find more information about stubborn acne that women can develop: Stubborn acne?
 Hormonal therapy may help

-Acne nodules and cysts: If you have deep, painful acne that often leaves a permanent acne scar, effective treatment can help you see clearer skin and prevent new scars.
+Acne nodules and cysts: If you have deep, painful acne that usually leaves a permanent scar, an effective cure can help you see clearer skin and stop new scars.

 Treatment may consist of:

-Laser or light therapy: Studies show that laser and light devices can help to clear acne.
-This type of treatment works best when combined with other acne treatment.
+Laser or light therapy: Studies indicate that laser and light machines can assist in clearing acne.
+This kind of treatment performs best when mixed with different acne treatments.

-A corticosteroid injection: If you have a large, extremely painful and deep acne breakout, a dermatologist can inject it with a corticosteroid.
-This can rapidly relieve the pain and the size of the breakout.
-While effective, this treatment is reserved for treating a few severe acne breakouts.
+A corticosteroid injection: A dermatologist can inject it with a corticosteroid if you have a large, extremely painful, deep acne breakout.
+It can rapidly reduce the pain and the size of the breakout.
+While effective, this treatment is dedicated to treating a few painful acne flights.
 Using it more than a few times can cause side effects.

 A healthy diet: Some studies suggest that what you eat can also help to give you clearer skin.
-If you think that what you’re eating could be causing breakouts, be sure to find out what the research shows.
+If you think what you're eating could be causing breakouts, find out what the research shows.

 When Should I See a Dermatologist for Acne?:

-If over-the-counter acne treatments and gentle face washing doesn’t work for you, it’s a good time to schedule an appointment with us.
+If over-the-counter acne treatments and gentle face washing don't work for you, it's a good time to schedule an appointment with us.
 Cases of severe acne require a more aggressive treatment plan to prevent acne scars from occurring.
-We can determine the best method for treating your acne at The Velvet Skin Centre with Dr. Asma, Dermatologist & Aesthetics Surgeon
+We can determine the best method for treating your acne at The Velvet Skin Centre with Dr Asma, Dermatologist & Aesthetics Surgeon

 What Acne Treatments Are Available?:

 There are several acne treatments available based on your age, gender, and severity, among other factors.
 Mild or moderate cases of acne can be treated with topical creams or gels.
-Oral antibiotics or hormone controlling medications can be effective for more inflammatory acne.
-Isotretinoin (accutane) is a helpful tool for very stubborn or very severe acne.
-Other types of acne therapy can also be used, such as can certain light or Lasers like Fractional CO2.
+Oral antibiotics or hormone-controlling medications can be effective for more inflammatory acne.
+Isotretinoin (Accutane) is a helpful tool for stubborn or severe acne.
+Other types of acne therapy can also be used, such as certain lights or Lasers like Fractional CO2.
 The Velvet Skin Centre utilizes a variety of acne treatment methods, so contact us today to schedule a consultation.

 Does acne go away?:

-Of course, we often associate acne with our teenage years and early 20s, when our hormones are changing and we become prone to breakouts or cystic acne.
-In fact, around 80% of teens suffer from spots at some point during these years.
+We often associate acne with our teenage years and early 20s, when our hormones change, and we become prone to breakouts or cystic acne.
+Around 80% of teens suffer from spots at some point during these years.

-But acne can still affect us at other times in our lives, particularly if we have a poor diet, are stressed, or have naturally oily skin.
+But acne can still affect us at other times, particularly if we have a poor diet, are stressed, or have naturally oily skin.
 Excess sebum is one of the biggest contributors to acne.

 What acne treatment is right for me?:

-If you’re unsure what acne treatment is right for you, you can take a acne assessment with our medical team for impartial help and advice.
-Top priority is to identify the underlying causes of your acne, in order to find the best way of curing it.
-If non-prescription treatments have so far not worked for you, now is the time to speak to us.
+If you're unsure what acne treatment is right for you, you can take an acne assessment with our medical team for impartial help and advice.
+The top priority is to identify the underlying causes of your acne to find the best way of curing it.
+If non-prescription treatments have not worked for you, now is the time to speak to us.